 If the dining chair cover is not removable, you can spot clean the stains with vinegar, water, and a mild soap solution.
 These solutions are ideal for ketchup, or sauces, as well as pet odours.

 For oily stains, sprinkle cornstarch directly on the affected area and let it sit for 15 minutes before wiping with a damp cloth.
-In case of blood stains, use hydrogen peroxide to treat the stain.
-Remember not to use hot water as it can further bind the pigment into the fabric.
+In the case of blood stains, use hydrogen peroxide to treat the stain.
+Remember not to use hot water, as it can further bind the pigment into the fabric.

 Note: Before spraying any solution into your dining seat cushions, make sure to test them first on an inconspicuous area to avoid any discoloration.

 Like the couch and mattress, you can also remove stubborn odours from your dining chair cushions by sprinkling baking soda on them and vacuuming the surface afterwards.
 For stubborn stains and pet odours or pee accidents, use a 50:50 vinegar and water solution to treat the stain and odours on your upholstered dining chairs.